 Insights >

-Creating a marketing strategy that works well throughout the year requires marketers to consider multiple factors.
 For example, in Japan, there are a variety of seasonal events as well as cultural nuances to the celebration of holidays also celebrated elsewhere.
-This means seasonal campaigns that work well in one country may not work quite so well in Japan..
-Incorporating local traditions and organizing marketing activities around regional events is a great strategy when putting together a well-planned marketing calendar for any market.
-In order to do so successfully, it is important to fully understand the local market and grasp the differences from other markets.
+This means seasonal campaigns that work well in one country may not work well in Japan.

 October: exercise, dress-up, and leaf hunting

-Momiji Season
+Momiji season

 Just like with pink cherry blossom in spring, Japan is covered in red leaves in autumn.
 Momiji (red maple leaves) are particularly spectacular during this season.

-– momiji in xx (area name)
+– momiji in [area name]

-– best time to see Momiji
+– best time to see momiji

 – momiji season